python/core-sprint/docs/community_qa.rst

 Python community Q&A session
 ============================

-We will be collecting questions via `slido`_.
+We have collected questions from the community via `slido`_.
 We will then assign a question to a core dev before the Q&A start, so the core dev can come prepared with answer.

 The community Q&A session will be recorded and published to The PSF's YouTube channel.

 Schedule: Tuesday, Oct 20, 2020, 3 PM Central time.

-Python community can ask a question to core devs via `slido`_.
-This will be open between **September 24 - September 30**.
+Python community had the opportunity to ask a question to core devs via `slido`_.
+This was open between **September 24 - September 30**.

+Core developers, please go to this `Google Sheets`_ and assign a question to yourself.
+We suggest prioritize answering the ones with most upvotes, however feel free to pick a question that you're comfortable with answering.

 .. seealso::